ogewan/direction.js/README.md

 	imgprebuffer: int		//the # of images before the currently displayed on to preload
 	imgpostbuffer: int		//the # of images after the currently displayed on to preload
-	back: hexstring			//the color of the back of the display canvas
+	back: hexstring			//the color of the back of the display canvas }
-	jq: bool(true/false)	//jQuery plugin, allows the use of direction anchored to
-	//the elements of a jQuery selector.
-The anchor argument is ommitted.
-Only works with Plus.
-	$("#mycarousel").direction(input,overwrite,config)
-}
 ```
 Now at this point, you'd probably be wondering why it isn't doing anything.
 All the other carousels, you've tried did moved around fancily flipping through images and stuff.
-You might even be prompted to ask, "Seun40, why isn't it doing anything?".
+You might even be prompted to ask, "Ogewan, why isn't it doing anything?".
 And to that I answer, that's what it's supposed to do.

 This carousel is pretty **barebones**.
 If you want it to do something, you'll probably have to write a lil script to do it for you.
 But fear not, its easy peasy.